railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 	The first consists of linking account entries with each other, while the second consists of verifying
 	that your bank statement corresponds with the entries of that account in your accounting system.
+	You can perform this using menu :menuselection:`Accounting --> Periodical Processing --> Statements --> Statements Reconciliation`.

 There are different methods of reconciling entries.
 You have already seen the reconciliation of entries while doing data entry in an account.
 Automatic and manual reconciliations are described